-While QR is required to 'have regard' to a number of factors under the deed poll, having regard to a matter solely requires giving consideration to it.
-It does not require that such factors are given particular significance or weight, that the amendment is consistent with the factors to be considered or that is appropriate having had regard to such factors - all of which would be a materially higher threshold.
+QR is required to 'have regard' to a number of factors under the deed poll (clause 7.5 of the deed poll) when making amendments.
+However, 'having regard' to a matter solely requires giving consideration to it.
+It does not require that such factors are given a particular significance or weight or that an amendment is consistent with the factors to be considered or that is appropriate having had regard to such factors - all of which would be a materially higher threshold.